 - Reduced bribery, fraud and corruption expense

-Adopting a zero tolerance policy towards fraud, theft, corruption or any similar illegal behaviour and taking appropriate disciplinary action
+Adopting a zero-tolerance policy towards fraud, theft, corruption, and illegal behaviour

-- Undertaking ethics research via staff culture and values survey to set a benchmark for ethics awareness against which improvement targets can be set
+- Undertake ethics research via staff culture and values survey to set a benchmark for ethics awareness against improvement targets

 - Establishing an Ethics Office/Ethics Officer to manage the internal ethics programme and empower managers at all levels to integrate ethics in their day to day actions and behaviour

 - How to setup A Board Ethics Committee